survivejs/site/posts/102-hardcover-webpack-book.md

 If you want one of the remaining copies, [let me know](https://survivejs.typeform.com/to/LUQK0T) and I'll get one sent to you after payment has gone through.

 > Due to logistic issues, the books don't come with a signature.
-But if we meet, I have no problems signing the book for you.
+But if we meet, I'll be happy to sign the book for you.

 ## Webpack Training